katherinekoon/simulate-data/README.md

 # Training Repository

-A repository for learning github, workshop
+A repository for learning github - this is my first repository